davidferguson/yahoogroups-joiner/README.md

 ## The Solution

-Signing up to a group requires a CAPTCHA to be completed.
+Signing up to a group requires a reCaptcha to be completed.
 There isn't a way to automatically join groups (for understandable reasons - think of the spam).

 That means we need human volunteers to manually join as many groups as they can.
 And their efforts need to be coordinated.